hyperledger-archives/indy-sdk/wrappers/ios/README.md

     These archives are located at `https://repo.sovrin.org/ios/libindy/{release-channel}/libindy-core/`.

-* There is manually built and published archive containing libindy objective C wrapper.
+* There are manually built and published archives containing libindy objective C wrapper until v1.8.2.
-   This archive is located at `https://repo.sovrin.org/ios/libindy/{release-channel}/indy-objc/`.
+   These archives are located at `https://repo.sovrin.org/ios/libindy/{release-channel}/indy-objc/`.

     Add pod to target:

-        pod 'libindy-objc'
+        pod 'libindy-objc', '1.8.2'

 {release channel} must be replaced with master, rc or stable to define corresponded release channel.

+# Non-binary objective C wrapper podspec

+There are podspec files consisting of libindy objective C wrapper source files from v1.15.0.

+Add pod to target:

+    pod 'Indy', '1.15.0'

 # How to manually build